Quantum causal inference in the presence of hidden common causes: An entropic approach: Review of Classical Causal Inference Framework in

-In fact, \textbf{LatentSearch} (Algorithm \ref{alg:LatentSearch}) sets $q(x,y,z) =q(z|x,y)p(x,y)$ and searches over $q(z|x,y)$ to find the stationary point of the loss function $L$ in Equation (\ref{eq:lossfunc}).
+In fact, \textbf{LatentSearch} (Algorithm \ref{alg:LatentSearch}) sets $q(x,y,z) =q(z\text{\textbar}x,y)p(x,y)$ and searches over $q(z\text{\textbar}x,y)$ to find the stationary point of the loss function $L$ in Equation (\ref{eq:lossfunc}).
 For this purpose, \textbf{LatentSearch} returns a joint probability distribution $q(X,Y,Z)$ from which the Shannon entropy of the latent variable $W$, i.e., $H(W)$ can be computed.
-To verify whether the causal graph $G=(V=\{X,Y\},E)$ is a latent graph or not, \textbf{InferGraph} (Algorithm \ref{alg:InferGraph}) \citep{KocaogluNEURIPS2020} runs \textbf{LatentSearch} multiple times and selects the smallest $H(W)$ discovered by the algorithm among those that ensure the conditional independence of $X$ and $Y$ given $W$, i.e., $I(X;Y|W)\le\theta$ for a practical threshold ( as suggested in \citep{KocaogluNEURIPS2020}, $\theta=0.001$).
-We refer readers to \citep{KocaogluNEURIPS2020} for more experimental settings. \cite{KocaogluNEURIPS2020} conjecture that, under assumptions \ref{mainassump1}, \ref{mainassump2} and in practice, the Shannon entropy of observed variables $X$ and $Y$ for directed graphs and triangle graphs is lower-bounded by the entropies of $X$ and $Y$, up to a scaling by a constant (as suggested in \citep{KocaogluNEURIPS2020}, $0.8\min\{H(X),H(Y)\}$).
+To verify whether the causal graph $G=(V=\{X,Y\},E)$ is a latent graph or not, \textbf{InferGraph} (Algorithm \ref{alg:InferGraph}) \citep{KocaogluNEURIPS2020} runs \textbf{LatentSearch} multiple times and selects the smallest $H(W)$ discovered by the algorithm among those that ensure the conditional independence of $X$ and $Y$ given $W$, i.e., $I(X;Y\text{\textbar}W)\le T$ for a practical threshold ( as suggested in \citep{KocaogluNEURIPS2020}, $T=0.001$).
+We refer readers to \citep{KocaogluNEURIPS2020} for more experimental settings. \cite{KocaogluNEURIPS2020} conjecture that, under Assumption \ref{mainassump1}\footnote{Note that in \citep{KocaogluNEURIPS2020} to distinguish the latent graph in Figure \ref{fig:possibilities}(a) from mediator graphs (i.e., $X\to M\to Y$, where $M$ is a latent variable), the following is also assumed: Consider a causal model where $X$ causes $Y$.
+If $X$ causes $Y$ only through a latent mediator $Z$, i.e., $X\to Z\to Y$, then $H(Z)\ge\theta$.
+In this work, we only focus on distinguishing between latent graphs and direct/triangle graphs.}, and in practice, the Shannon entropy of observed variables $X$ and $Y$ for directed graphs and triangle graphs is lower-bounded by {Shannon entropy} of $X$ and $Y$, up to a scaling by a constant (as suggested in \citep{KocaogluNEURIPS2020}, $\theta=0.8\min\{H(X),H(Y)\}$).
 For more detailed discussion see \citep{KocaogluNEURIPS2020}.